MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 and(equals(1, 2), equals(1, 3))
 ```

-And respectively returns these results:
+And returns these results:

-* Both expressions are true, so the functions returns `true`.
+* First example: Both expressions are true, so returns `true`.
-* One expression is false, so the functions returns `false`.
+* Second example: One expression is false, so returns `false`.
-* Both expressions are false, so the functions returns `false`.
+* Third example: Both expressions are false, so returns `false`.

 <a name="average"></a>

 ### average

-Return the number average of a numeric array.
+Return the average number of an numeric array.

 ```
 average(<numericArray>)